 Comprehensive keyword research can also help boost your business and website visibility through cost-effective organic search engine traffic instead of spending valuable resources on pay-per-click (PPC) or cost-per-click (CPC) ad campaigns like Google AdWords.

 A landing page is a specific web page that a visitor is directed to or incented to “land” on from a link, button, email or ad.
 This unique web page must be thoughtfully written and constructed to track, manage, and convert a visitor.
 The information on a landing page must be explicitly connected to the content that was on the page that a visitor clicked from.
 The single purpose of a landing page is to convert.
-Typically, the visitor who arrives on a landing page is required to provide information via a form in exchange for a offer of value.
-This can include: savings, an eBook, a webinar, an event and more.
+Typically, the visitor who arrives on a landing page is required to provide information via a form in exchange for an offer of value.
+This can include savings, an eBook, a webinar, an event and more.
 The Landing Page should only display content that is specific to the link, button, email or ad that the visitor came from.
 And it should include a single, prominent and clear Call-to-Action.
 Extraneous content will only serve to diminish conversions and should be avoided.

 A lead is a contact that has the potential to become a paying customer.
 Lead Generation activities help to identify and segment prospects and contacts that have engaged with your organization or brand and have expressed interest in your product or service.
 If you successfully pull them into the early stage of your sales cycle by capturing and qualifying some information about them, they become a lead.
 From there, every lead needs to be nurtured through a buyers journey to become a customer.